Go back

 Immediately uncover network devices outside of acceptable thresholds.

-Phase 3: Assessment of Critical Deficiencies
+Phase 3: Assessment of Critical Deficiencies in Network Capacity

 Once organizations understand their network resources and identify hotspots and devices operating outside of acceptable thresholds, the next troubleshooting steps would seem to be relatively simple.
 Unfortunately, one of the biggest roadblocks that organizations face in the third phase is understanding the network context.
 It is difficult to understand the business impact of a hotspot on critical operations without being able to see the network context.